-Second year: Submit Application for Candidacy for Doctoral Degree by JULY 1st of the second year.
+Second year: Submit Application for Candidacy for Doctoral Degree by pre-candidacy period end date of your second year.
 Candidacy is valid for five years.

-Third year: Prepare a tentative Proposal for Thesis Research by JULY 1st of the third year.
-There is no form for the Proposal for Thesis Research.
-The Ph.D. candidate may submit a 1-3 page proposal signed by the student, advisor and co-advisor (if required.)
-By this time ALL course requirements should be completed.
+Third year: Prepare a tentative Proposal for Thesis Research by end of summer term of the third year.
+The Ph.D. candidate must submit a 1-3 page proposal signed by the student, advisor and co-advisor (if required) and all members of the reading committee By this time ALL course requirements should be completed.

-If a student wishes to start thesis research with an advisor outside Physics, Applied Physics, or SLAC, he/she must submit the following information to the Student
+If a student wishes to start thesis research with an advisor outside Physics, Applied Physics, or SLAC, he/she must submit the following information to the Student Services Officer: Advisor's name (must be an academic council member); field of proposed research and tentative thesis title; and name of co-advisor from the Physics

-Services Officer: Advisor's name (must be an academic council member); field of proposed research and tentative thesis title; and name of co-advisor from the Physics Department.
+Department.
 The research plan must be approved by the Graduate Study Committee.
 See earlier section ("Co-advisors") for more detail).

 After submitting the thesis proposal, students are required to choose a reading committee in consultation with their advisors.
 Reading committees consist of the principal advisor and two other readers.
 At least one committee member must be from Physics.
 See earlier section ("Reading Committee") for more detail.
 These three faculty members will sign the finished dissertation.
-Reading committee forms are available online at http://studentaffairs.stanford.edu/sites/default/files/registrar/files/doc_diss_rdg ctte.pdf
+Reading committee forms are available online at: